 Sharing your information: We do not share your information with third parties without your prior consent.

 If, as determined by us, the lawful basis upon which we process your personal information changes, we will notify you about the change and any new lawful basis to be used if required.
 We shall stop processing your personal information if the lawful basis used is no longer relevant.

 You also have the right to complain to the ICO if you feel there is a problem with the way we are handling your data.

 We handle subject access requests in accordance with the GDPR.

 You can read our data protection policy here.

 Cookies are small files saved to your hard drive that track, save and store information about the interactions and use of our website.
 This helps us manage access, enable commenting and provide a tailored experience.

-If you fill in your details using any of the forms on our website, we'll make sure we keep your personal information private and secure, and never share it with any other companies, organisations or people without your permission.
+If you fill in your details using any of the forms on our website, we'll make sure we keep your personal information private and secure, and we will only use it in context with your enquiry.
 Our processes are fully compliant with UK privacy laws.